gyaposz/Simplistic/simplistic-mvc-initializer2/README.md

 This module is a very limited Spring Web MVC project:
 * It contains `ReflectController` class (being a `RestController`) that answers the `Long` value back it receives as request parameter.
-* It contains `WebApplicationConfig` class that implements `WebMvcConfigurer`
 * It contains `MainWebApplicationInitializer` class that extends `WebApplicationInitializer` and gives you the full power to configure the servlet and deploy it programmatically.

 That is enough to start our very first Spring Web MVC example.

-It differs from [simplistic-mvc-initializer](https://github.com/gyaposz/Simplistic/tree/main/simplistic-mvc-initializer) that servlet configuration and registration must be done by you.
-Component scan annotation is not necessary to be added on `WebApplicationConfig`, it is taken care of in the Initializer.
+It differs from [simplistic-mvc-initializer](https://github.com/gyaposz/Simplistic/tree/main/simplistic-mvc-initializer) that servlet configuration and registration must be done by you. `WebMvcConfigurer` is not even necessary since component scan is taken care of by the Initializer.

+Content is similar to examples in https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#mvc-servlet
 ### Building
 #### Requirements
 * Java 17